li-clutter-org/jenkinsloadimpact/README.md

 <img src="media/image8.png" width="624" height="424" />

 So now you have a test id for the test you want to run in your build pipeline and your API key.

-All of the code is shared at Github for your download &lt;TBD TBD&gt;

 The code has four parts, the initial and then three stages “Kickoff performance test”, “Performance test running” and “Show results”.
 If you are familiar with Jenkins pipelines you know the stages will be visible in Jenkins when you execute your pipeline including your Load Impact performance test.